Factbox: Through the Brexit Looking Glass - What happens next?

 EXIT DAY - MARCH 29?

+This is the day Britain is due to leave the EU.
+In previous symbolic votes, parliament has rejected the idea of leaving without a deal so there is not likely there would be a majority in support of a disorderly exit.

-If May does not get a deal approved by parliament by March 29, Britain faces a disorderly exit or may be forced to seek an extension of Article 50 to give more time to reach an agreement.
-It is not certain the EU would agree to this.
+If parliament votes to seek an extension of Article 50 to give more time to reach an agreement, it is not certain the EU would agree to this or how long the extension would be.

-Some lawmakers, including opposition Labour Party leader Jeremy Corbyn, have said it is now “inevitable” that the government will have to seek an extension, as there will not be enough time to pass the legislation for Britain’s exit before March 29.
+Some lawmakers, including opposition Labour Party leader Jeremy Corbyn, have said it is now “inevitable” that the government will have to seek an extension even if a deal is reached, as there will not be enough time to pass the legislation for Britain’s exit before March 29.

 The leader of Britain’s lower house of parliament, Andrea Leadsom, has said the date might need to be pushed back by a couple of weeks.